A topic from the subject of Decomposition in Chemistry.

 Introduction:

 Decomposition is the breakdown of a compound into simpler components.
-Studying decomposition in a laboratory setting requires a range of techniques.
+Studying decomposition in a laboratory setting requires a range of techniques to understand the process, identify products, and determine the kinetics.
+Key Techniques:

 1. Thermogravimetric Analysis (TGA):

-- Measures changes in sample mass as it is heated.
+- Measures changes in sample mass as a function of temperature or time.

 2. Differential Scanning Calorimetry (DSC):

-- Identifies decomposition reactions based on endothermic or exothermic events.
+- Identifies decomposition reactions based on endothermic (heat absorption) or exothermic (heat release) events, providing information about the enthalpy changes during decomposition.

 3. Gas Chromatography (GC):

-- Separates and identifies gaseous products released during decomposition.
+- Separates and identifies volatile gaseous products released during decomposition.

-- Provides qualitative and quantitative information about decomposition gases.
+- Provides qualitative and quantitative information about the composition of the decomposition gases.
+Often coupled with mass spectrometry (GC-MS) for improved identification.

 4. Mass Spectrometry (MS):